minjeong94/minjeong.github.io/index.md

 **Recent Updates:**

-* I've completed on my third chapter research titled "Metabolomics Analysis with Machine Learning Approach Enables the Evaluation of Postharvest Pecan Color Stability" with Dr. Pegg, Dr.Kerr, Dr.Wells, Dr.Conner, and Dr.Suh.
-We will be submitting this paper soon!
+* One of dissertation chapter named "Metabolomics Analysis with Machine Learning Approach Enables the Evaluation of Postharvest Pecan Color Stability" is R&R in Food Chemistry!
+We will be publishing this paper soon!
 * Currently, I'm working on my second chapter titled "Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms".
+I will be presenting this research in American Society for Horticultural Science (Sep 2024)!

 <br>

 **Contact Information:**